patrikbego/javachain/README.md

 exactly one leg of the double spend survived anywhere (the other was orphaned with its fork), and the spender's coins were consumed exactly once network-wide.

+## FEES AND AN HONEST SEND API

+`TransactionService.send()` used to take the transfer amount from the RECEIVING wallet's `amountToBeSent` field - and nothing checked that outputs stayed below inputs, so a hand-built transaction could mint money by overspending.
+Both are fixed:

+- `send(sender, isInitial, fee, OutgoingTransaction...)` - recipients and amounts are explicit; the sender's unspent outputs fund the transfer, and any surplus returns to the sender as a trailing change output.
+Value is conserved exactly: inputs = outputs + fee.
+Insufficient funds throw instead of silently destroying or creating coins.
+- Validation DERIVES the fee (inputs minus outputs) on every check - it is deliberately not part of the canonical payload, so there is nothing mutable to sneak past a signature (the old `computeTotalFee` mutated fees after signing, which is why fees had to stay out of the payload).
+- A spend transaction whose outputs exceed its owned inputs is rejected even when correctly signed - closing the value-creation hole.
+- The coinbase pays exactly `BLOCK_INCENTIVE` plus the fees of its sibling transactions.
+Standalone checks can only reject underpayment (which would burn money); the exact payout is enforced by `verifyBlock()` once the sibling fees are known.
+A miner paying itself one extra coin fails verification.

+`FeesIT` pins each rule: fee collection by the miner, insufficient-funds rejection, overspend rejection, and the greedy-coinbase rejection.

 **WALLET**
 A cryptocurrency wallet is the main "store" of blocks and credentials linked to users.
 The keys linked in the wallet are used to encrypt/decrypt and track ownership of transactions.